|

 don't miss Bucharest's own Arch de Triomphe (from which it has

-derived its traditional nickname "Little Paris") as
+derived its traditional nickname ("Little Paris") as

-well as a walk around Revolution Square with its historic association
+well as a walk around Revolution Square

 an upscale neighborhood filled with art galleries, antique shops